Augmentedjs/bigletters/README.md

 - **`bigletters.c`**: Contains the main program logic, including the letter patterns and functions to print colored, large-text letters.
 - **`Makefile`**: Provides targets to compile (`make`), run (`make run`), and clean (`make clean`) the program.

-## Customization

-To customize the letter patterns or add support for additional characters, modify the `letters` array in `bigletters.c`.
-Each letter pattern is represented as a 2D character array.

 ## License

 This project is open source and available under the MIT License.

-## Contributing

-Feel free to fork this project, make changes, and submit a pull request!